 You can use personal time in 15-minute increments.

-The total amount of personal time you take in a day cannot exceed your regular work hours.
+The total amount of personal time you take in a day cannot exceed your regularly scheduled workday.

 We hope this helps you manage your time in a way that works best for you!
 If you have any questions, please feel free to reach out.